 Chapter 11 Bankruptcy Overview

 Chapter 11 Bankruptcy is designed for businesses seeking to reorganize their financial affairs and restructure their debts.
-It provides a way out of lease and contractual obligations while the business continues to operate.
-The Bankruptcy code requires that all major business decisions must be approved by the court while the company is undergoing the bankruptcy procedure.
+It provides a way out of leases and contractual obligations while the business continues to operate.
+The bankruptcy code requires that all major business decisions must be approved by the court while the company is undergoing the bankruptcy procedure.
 Like other forms of bankruptcy, Chapter 11 bankruptcy grants the filer an "Automatic Stay" which prohibits creditors from carrying out any collection procedures after the company has filed for bankruptcy.

 Chapter 11 Bankruptcy can be filed by all types of businesses.

 In order to be eligible for Chapter 11 Bankruptcy, the debtor company needs to fulfill the following criteria:

 Whether the owner's personal assets are at risk from the business's creditors depends on the type of business and the business entity's code of the state they are incorporated or registered in.

 Businesses that file for Chapter 11 Bankruptcy assume the role of "debtor in possession".
 It means businesses must account for their property, examine claims made by creditors, and file all reports requested by the court.
 The "debtor in possession" can also seek the help of a lawyer to protect its interests.